decred/dcrdevdocs/docs/projects.md

 [OpenTimestamps](https://petertodd.org/2016/opentimestamps-announcement).
-dcrtime allows a nearly unlimited number of hashes to be timestamped onchain with the inclusion of a single merkle root in a transaction.
+dcrtime allows a nearly unlimited number of hashes to be timestamped onchain with the inclusion of a single Merkle root in a transaction.

 dcrtimegui implements a front-end for dcrtime, enabling files to be timestamped through a web-browser.